carpentries-incubator/data-harvesting-for-agriculture/setup.md

 is likely to be what your computer is capable of.

-If the shortcut doesn't work for you in QGIS, and you get an error message about a missing DLL, your USB drive was probably not assigned to the letter D when it was plugged into your computer.
-Ask a class helper for assistance in updating the .env file for the new location.
+If the shortcut doesn't work for you in QGIS, and you get an error message about a missing DLL, there's a location mismatch to resolve.
+Ask a class helper for assistance in switching the .env file that you're using.

 ### Launching the programs from the USB drive (Mac)